1999 Andhra Pradesh Legislative Assembly election

 The 1999 Andhra Pradesh Legislative Assembly election was conducted in 3 phases simultaneously with the 1999 Indian general election for the 11th Andhra Pradesh Assembly.
-The election was held on 4 September 1999, 11 September 1999 and 17 September 1999 for 91, 105 and 98 constitutencies respectively.
+The election was held on 5 September 1999, 11 September 1999 and 18 September 1999 for 91, 105 and 98 constituencies respectively.
 The election concluded with the Telugu Desam Party sweeping the polls with 180 seats and forming the government once again.

+Previous assembly

+In the 1994 Andhra Pradesh Legislative Assembly election, the TDP won a decisive mandate and N. T. Rama Rao (NTR) was sworn in as Chief Minister.
+In August 1995, following internal party developments and a leadership challenge led by N. Chandrababu Naidu, NTR was replaced as Chief Minister.
+Naidu subsequently assumed office, with the majority of party legislators supporting him.

 Background

-The incumbent Chief Minister N. Chandrababu Naidu led Telugu Desam Party swept the polls along with Bharatiya Janata Party as part of pre-poll alliance where Naidu agreed to extend his outside support to the Atal Bihari Vajpayee government in the simultaneous 1999 general election.
+The incumbent Chief Minister N. Chandrababu Naidu led TDP swept the polls along with Bharatiya Janata Party as part of pre-poll alliance where Naidu agreed to extend his outside support to the Atal Bihari Vajpayee government in the simultaneous 1999 general election.